String encoding and unicode issues¶

 is also always accepted on Python 2.
 What is more, when the documentation says

-Python 2) to a SDK function that says that it accepts a str
+Python 2) to a SDK function that says that it accepts a str, the bytes

 will be interpreted as being UTF-8 encoded.
 Beware: If the string has invalid